robertschank/robertschank.github.io/index.md

    - If something won't budge, work with that one instead
    - Keep going until you can approach it with curiosity or compassion

-6. **Talk to it like a person** - Really.
-Extend curiosity, compassion, appreciation.
+6. **Talk to it like a friend** - Extend curiosity, compassion, appreciation.
 Imagine you're having a conversation with someone who matters.

 7. **Ask and listen** - Pose these questions, then wait quietly for a response:
    - Is there something you want me to know?